ASSOCIATED WITH BOTOX

 - Other Conditions: Some other diseases that can be treated or controlled with Botox include hyperactive bladder, cervical dystonia (and other movement disorders), cross eye (strabismus), and incontinence.
 Medical professionals are of the belief that this list can soon be extended to cover other medical conditions.

 Botox is a prescription drug that must be recommended by a doctor.
-The injection procedure is to be performed by a qualified medical professional, with the drug injected into the muscle tissues.
+The botox maple ridge injection procedure is to be performed by a qualified medical professional, with the drug injected into the muscle tissues.
 Its effect will begin to be felt between 24 and 72 hours after use, as it works to stop muscle contraction.
 This effect will ultimately wear out after a few months.

 Botox has a few side effects, which are mostly dependent on the condition it is used to treat.
 Some of these include fever, dizziness, headache, nausea, and muscle soreness.
 Be sure to consult with your health care provider if you experience any of these.